 There are a few solutions to avoid this endless cycle of accumulation.
 First and foremost, we have to reset some of our bad habits and turn them into good ones.
 This involves planning and setting limits.
 It might even include jumpstarting your positive change by trying a month of zero spending—it’s a great way to examine your habits and get yourself back on track.

 But beyond that, there are a few other tactics we can put into practice–both before we even set foot in the store and once we get there–that can help us stop clutter before it starts.

 can we change this image below? it’s gawdy… use a different organize image that matches the featured image

 5 Before-You-Buy Tips

-Tip #1: When you run out of an item or a need arises, first examine whether it’s something you truly need or if there’s something on hand you can stretch or modify to fill the need without making a purchase.
+Tip #1: When you run out of an item or a need arises, first examine whether it’s something you truly need.
+Is there something on hand you can stretch or modify to fill the need without making a purchase?

 Tip #2: Sometimes we buy new things because we can’t find items we already have on hand.
 Thank you, clutter and chaos!
 Get organized and be sure you can first find what you have on hand when you need it.

 Tip #5: When all else fails, you may need to take a break from stores for a while.
 (I’m not kidding!)
-You know what you can handle and what stores trigger your itch to spend.
+You know what you can handle and what stores trigger your itch to spend… ahem Target (we love you though).
 Instead of putting yourself in a position to fail, put yourself in a position to succeed.
 It’s not about price, either.
 If you can’t go into Target or Goodwill without bringing something home, or if you have to stop at every garage sale—give yourself a break until you can take back control.

 The Moment of Truth: A Trip to the Store